translate/pootle/docs/server/settings.rst

   .. versionadded:: 2.8

-  Some migrations have been optimized by using SQL directly and bypassing the Django ORM (Currently only for mysql migrations).
+  Some migrations have been optimized by using SQL directly and bypassing the Django ORM (Currently only for MySQL migrations).

   This could cause problems if, for example, you have developed custom models with foreign keys to Pootle models.